Human-on-the-Loop in Machine Learning: What Is It and What It Isn’t

 Getting deeper into machine learning, we come across the concept of Human-on-the-Loop (HOTL).
 This is an approach where human intelligence takes control of AI improvement and creates a balance between automation and human insight.

-In this article, we aimed to cover the basic concepts, approaches, and real-life applications of Human-on-the-Loop.
+In this article, we aim to cover the basic concepts, approaches, and real-life applications of human-on-the-loop.
 Let’s dive deeper into uncovering the role of humans in machine learning.

 Unlike Human-in-the-Loop (HITL), where human intervention is required for each decision or action the machine makes, HOTL integrates humans as supervisors or auditors who step in as needed to guide, correct, or improve the system based on its performance and outcomes.